satwikmvv/test-react-todomvc/README.md

 # Genius Plaza Todo App Test (React)

+## Submit your test

+Create a fork of this branch, or create a new repo called `test-react-todomvc`, please feel free to follow a good [git-flow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) and when you think you are ready to submit it please send an email to [david@geniusplaza.com](david@geniusplaza.com) with the url of your repository.

+---

 ## Application Specification

 We have created this short spec to help you create awesome and consistent todo app.
 Make sure to not only read it but to understand it as well.